vtddggg/Robust-Vision-Transformer/README.md

 ![RVT](RVT.png)

-For details see our paper "Rethinking the Design Principles of Robust Vision Transformer"
+For details see our paper "Towards Robust Vision Transformer"

 # Usage